 NEXT PERFORMING IN watertower theatre’s regional premiere of everything is wonderful

 Jenny has won multiple theatre awards in the DFW area.
-She is a 3 time Column Award Winner and has had multiple nominations including Best Director for her directorial debut in She Loves Me.
-She’s also nominated for Best Actress for her role as Mrs. Lovett with L.I.P.
+She is a 5 time Column Award Winner most recently for Best Director in her directorial debut in She Loves Me and for Best Actress for her role as Mrs. Lovett with L.I.P.
 Service.

 as mrs. lovett